-(NASHVILLE), January 15, 2019 — State Senator John Stevens (R-Huntingdon) has been reappointed 1stVice Chairman of the Senate Finance, Ways and Means (FWM) Committee.
+(NASHVILLE) – State Senator John Stevens (R-Huntingdon) has been reappointed 1stVice Chairman of the Senate’s powerful Finance, Ways and Means Committee.
 The announcement was made by Lt.
-Governor Randy McNally during the General Assembly’s 2019 organizational session, which is scheduled to conclude later this week.
-Read More
+Governor Randy McNally as lawmakers wrapped up an organizational session on Wednesday.

 The Senate Finance, Ways and Means Committee has the responsibility of considering all measures dealing with the appropriation of state funds and has oversight regarding legislation pertaining to bonds, pensions, investments or indebtedness.
 The committee is generally made up of the Senate’s top leadership or other members with seniority or expertise in finance.

 “Tennessee state government is one of the most fiscally stable in the nation,” said Lt.
 Gov. McNally.
 “That is no small part because of leaders like John Stevens.
 Since the beginning of his tenure, John has taken a keen interest in protecting taxpayer money.
 He continues to do an outstanding job on the Finance committee year after year.
 I appreciate his service to our state.”

 “I am very pleased to be reappointed to this leadership role in our Finance Committee,” said Sen. Stevens.
 “This will be another challenging year for our budget.
 I look forward to working on solutions to the issues we face as Tennessee recovers from the effects of the pandemic on state revenues as well as other state government programs and services.”